iworks/reading-position-indicator/readme.txt

 Reading Position Indicator adds a stylish vertical progress bar alongside your content, showing readers how far they've scrolled.
 It enhances user engagement by providing a clear visual cue of reading progress, ideal for blogs, articles, and long-form content.

-**Features:**
+**Features**
-* Vertical progress bar displayed on posts and pages
+* Vertical progress bar displayed on posts and pages.
-* Customizable colors, opacity, rounded edges, and gradients
+* Customizable colors, opacity, rounded edges, and gradients.
-* Lightweight and performance optimized
+* Lightweight and performance optimized.
-* Easy setup with no coding required
+* Easy setup with no coding required.
-* Accessibility friendly and translation ready
+* Translation ready.
-* Compatible with most WordPress themes
+* Compatible with most WordPress themes.